 If a awardee breaches any of its obligations under this Appendix, the grant may be reduced.

-Appendix D - Intellectual Property Rights (IPR) - Background and Results - Access Rights and Rights of Use
+Appendix D - Intellectual Property Rights (IPR) - Background and Results - Access Rights and Rights of Use including any rights such as intellectual property rights --- that is:

 D.1.
 Background and access rights to background